trdroid/Scala-Examples/Traits/README.md

      | }
 defined trait MyTrait

+scala> class MyKlass extends MyTrait {
+     |  override def toString = "Hello, I am MyKlass!"
+     |  override def greet() = {
+     |   println("In overridden greet method - " + toString + " Bye.")
+     |  }
+     | }
+defined class MyKlass

 scala> val myTraitRef2: MyTrait = new MyKlass
 myTraitRef2: MyTrait = Hello, I am MyKlass!

 scala> myTraitRef2.greet()
 In overridden greet method - Hello, I am MyKlass!
 Bye.
 ```

+### Usage Scenarios

+*Traits* are most commonly used to

+* enrich thin interfaces
+* provide stackable modifications to classes

+### Enrinching thin interfaces

+As the members of a *trait* can be mixed in, *traits* can be used to "enrich" a *thin interface* to a *rich interface*.

+**Thin vs Rich Interfaces**

+A trade-off faced in object-oriented design by API implementers and its users are thin vs rich interfaces.

+*Thin interface*

+A thin interface has relatively few number of methods to implement which makes it easy for the API implementers to implement,
+but the user of such an interface would have to write more code or use other APIs to fulfill other functionality.

+*Rich interface*

+A rich interface has relatively more number of methods to implement which makes it hard for the API implementers to implement,
+but would benefit the user of such an interface as the required functionality can be picked and readily used.